-It is important when seeking a puppy to have the breeder provide the health testing that has been done on the sire and dam in regard to these diseases.
+The Cavalier National Breed club recommends screening for these conditions be carried out by breeders.
+Further, those seeking a puppy should request their selected breeder provide the health testing that has been done on the sire and dam in regard to these diseases.

-If no yard is available, definitely a walk should be given.
-Milder climates suit
+If no outdoor area is available, definitely a walk should be given.
+Milder climates suit the breed best.

 As always, the caution remains that activities involving children of any age should always be monitored by an adult just to be on the safe side.